skybet/skybet.github.io/_posts/2017-04-28-getting-started-kafka-testing.md

 But there are tools starting to appear which can be used to test your stack with Avro and the Schema Registry.

 [Landoop's Avro Generator](https://github.com/Landoop/landoop-avro-generator) is a tool we've only recently come across.
 It generates a large number of messages in varying Avro formats and publishes them to a number of fixed topics - integrating with the Confluent Schema Registry.
 A random data generator in Avro format if you will.
-We'll save the details of using this tool and configuring/using the Schema Registry for a future blog post.
+We'll cover getting started with the Schema Registry and using this tool to test it in a future post.

-So by now you should have the tools to play around with Kafka locally, and have some portable tooling you can use to play with real Kafka clusters.